You are now in the main content area

 Doctoral Candidacy Examination

 Each student is required to complete a Candidacy Examination.
 The examination is normally conducted during a candidate’s fourth term of residence, and must be held no later than 20 months from the date of initial registration.
-The examination consists of two parts: a written examination of three hours duration, the questions to be set by the student’s Supervisory Committee; and an oral defense of the written examination and of the dissertation proposal.
+The examination consists of two parts: a written examination, the questions to be set by the student’s Supervisory Committee; and an oral defense of the written examination and of the dissertation proposal.
 This is a “Milestone”.

 Doctoral Dissertation